Teacher Assistant Duties That'll Help You FINALLY Lead Your Own Class

 What kinds of skills do you need to be successful in the duties described above?
 Who better to ask than the employers themselves?
-We gathered real-time job analysis data from Burning-Glass.com to identify the 10 most common skills listed in job postings for teacher assistants.
+We gathered real-time job analysis data from Burning-Glass.com to identify some of the most common skills listed in job postings for teacher assistants.
 Here’s what we found:

 - First aid